Materials & Supplies

 The firm has hired Goldman Sachs to conduct the sale that could fetch Sh345 billion.

-The German firm has hired Goldman Sachs to conduct the sale that could fetch Sh345 billion.
+The firm has hired Goldman Sachs to conduct the sale which could fetch Sh345 billion.

 Some of the potential suitors for the business include Saint Gobain, Switzerland’s Sika, LafargeHolcim, and Mapei.
 Buyout groups such as Carlyle and Advent have previously been mentioned among potential buyers.